mapping-elections/site/_essays/04-robertson-voter-turnout.md

 general, however, voters tended to defer to the elite members of society in matters of governance.

-The MEAE project presents visual evidence that challenges the conventional narrative of early American history: that "democratic" elections only really began with the election of Andrew Jackson in 1828.
+The MEAE project presents evidence that challenges the conventional narrative of early American history: that "democratic" elections only really began with the election of Andrew Jackson in 1828.
 Until the emergence of the so-called "Second Party System," it has been said that voter participation levels remained relatively low.
-Evidence from the New Nation Votes project suggests otherwise.
+Evidence from the *New Nation Votes* project suggests otherwise.
 Voter turnout actually increased dramatically during the era of the First Party System.
 In fact, the highest turnout levels in the age of Federalists and Democratic Republicans often equaled or even exceeded Jacksonian